ClaireFraser121/Console-Finances/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-nalyzing the financial records of a company.
+Analyzing the financial records of a company.
 You have been provided with a financial dataset in the `starter/index.js` file.

 ## Credits